datasciencecampus/green-spaces/README.md

   * Detail of the analysis, one row per polygon, recording feature id, polygon centroid in the given reference co-ordinate system, surface area and fraction classified as vegetation

 Note that the metrics do not necessarily have to indicate vegetation - it could be (for instance) tarmac you are searching for (although note that the code at present reports "vegetation" which could be replaced with "coverage" or a similar more generic term in future).

+Additionally, metrics are correct for OSGB36 tiles (such as surface area), however the results are not supported with web mercator format due to non-linear mapping between pixels and surface area.

 ### Optional Arguments